 During the Paleogene there were several episodes of the rise and fall of the Rocky Mountains.
 The first big push was about 65 million years ago.
 That uplift broke along a line marked by a tilted Dakota sandstone ridge that runs from Canada to Mexico on the eastern side of today's Rockies.
 The mountains that rose to the west eroded over the next 20 million years.

-25 million years ago to the west, the San Juan Mountains area was a mass of volcanic activity with peaks rising as high as today's Mt.
+25 million years ago in the west, the San Juan Mountains area in southwestern Colorado was a mass of volcanic activity with peaks rising as high as today's Mt.
 Everest.
 It's that volcanic activity that has made parts of the San Juan's major mining districts while the folding and uplift that created most of the Sangre's didn't.

 Late in the Paleogene, along the West Coast the triple junction and Baja BC terrane migrated rapidly northward, pushing the Quesnell and Stikine inboard terranes further north.
 Arc activity continued on Baja BC and across western Mexico but waned across Idaho and the Sierra Nevada.
 Fore arc sedimentation (Franciscan-Great Valley and similar units) continued into the late Paleogene along the western Cordilleran margin.
 Uplift of the Coast Range plutonic complex generated deep-sea alluvial fan deposits (Chugach flysch) onto the floor of the Gulf of Alaska.

 By 40 million years ago, many terranes had approached their present latitude with respect to North America.
 The Olympic terrane accreted onto Washington about 50 million years ago.
 The California borderlands remained active while basins inboard of the Coast and Peninsular Ranges filled with thick marine and continental deposits.